eformat/springboot-hotconfig-pipeline/README.md

 Demonstrate pipeline promotion of both images and configuration

-Make use of SpringBoot hot redeploy (without jvm restart) of application properties combined with Openshift ConfigMaps to store the envireonment specific application properties
+Make use of SpringBoot hot redeploy (without jvm restart) of application properties combined with Openshift ConfigMaps to store the environment specific application properties

 Uses fabric8 maven for s2i development